-"Howest is a university where learning is both effective and enjoyable."
+"Howest is a university that provides top-notch education, and where learning is both effective and enjoyable."

 Howest is an entrepreneurial University of Applied Sciences known for its innovative and interdisciplinary approach to education and research, and its close collaboration with industry, business and the social profit sector.

-We offer 24 Bachelors, 10 Associate Degrees and many Postgraduate Certificate programmes, all with a strong practical focus, in the areas of Business & Management, Industrial Sciences & Technology, Digital Design, Architecture, Healthcare, Education and Social Sciences.
+We offer 25 Bachelors, 12 Associate Degrees and many Postgraduate Certificate programmes, all with a strong practical focus, in the areas of Business & Management, Industrial Sciences & Technology, Digital Design, Architecture, Healthcare, Education and Social Sciences.
 Howest is a member of Ghent University Association, which provides high-quality higher education to about 1/3 of Flanders’ student population.
-All programmes are fully accredited by NVAO, the Dutch-Flemish Accreditation Organisation.
+All our programmes are fully accredited by NVAO, the Dutch-Flemish Accreditation Organisation.

 We constantly develop our course offer in English in order to position Howest as an attractive academic choice for students from abroad.
-At present, we have 28 programmes for English-speaking students available, ranging from full bachelor degrees to English-taught semesters to postgraduate certificates.
+At present, we have 33 programmes for English-speaking students available, ranging from full bachelor’s degrees to English-taught semesters to postgraduate certificates.
 We warmly welcome degree-seeking students as well as semester-exchange students from our Erasmus and overseas partner universities.

 Our four campuses are located in the historical cities of Bruges and Kortrijk, in the province of West Flanders, Belgium.
 Studying in Bruges or Kortrijk includes having a series of very attractive locations nearby: the Belgian coast as well as our Flemish art cities like Antwerp, Brussels, Ghent...
 You can also reach famous European places like Paris, London, Amsterdam, Cologne in a one or two hours train journey.

 Howest is ranked #21 in the 2020 Princeton Review’s Top 50 of Game Design Undergraduate programmes.
-In 2017 and 2018, Howest was ranked as best school in the world to learn game art and development by The Rookies and Grads in Games.
+In 2021, Howest was ranked as best school in the world to learn game art and development by The Rookies and Grads in Games, after previously being #1 in 2018 and 2017.
 Several of our students from various programmes received awards over the past few years.